michellepace/markdown-pretty-app/v0-prompting-words/v0-prompting-words.md

 A collection of prompting words for v0.dev.
 Useful if you lack the vocabulary of a designer, or the words a frontend developer adept in Tailwind and Shadcn has.
 Includes examples.

 Words are still under test and refinement.
-The ones from the inyerview directly below are the most "vaidated."
+The ones from the interview worked.

 ## Words from v0 Interview Transcript